rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 >
 > > ## Solution in C
 > >
+> > MPI_Send will block execution until until the receiving process has called
+> > MPI_Recv.
+This prevents the sender from unintentionally modifying the message
-> > Since the MPI_Recv call is first, both processes will wait for a signal form
+> > buffer before the message is actually sent.
-> > the other before continuing.
+> > Above, both ranks call MPI_Send and just wait for the other respond.
-> > Calls to MPI_Recv are blocking, the message has to be received before the
+> > The solution is to have one of the ranks receive it's message before sending:
-> > process can continue.
+> >
+> > Sometimes MPI_Send will actually make a copy of the buffer and return immediately.
+> > This generally happens only for short messages.
 > >
 > > ~~~
 > > #include <stdio.h>